 - Runs to a point lower than the footings - allowing water to naturally gravity feed away.

 - Robust protection board is an essential part to a basement waterproofing system.

 - This protects the membrane before backfilling.

 Liquid Waterproofing Membranes

-Of the various waterproofing products available
+Of the many waterproofing products available

-our preference is LIQUID APPLIED MEMBRANES (LAMs)
+our preference are LIQUID APPLIED MEMBRANES (LAMs)